Move over potatoes, these garlic roasted root vegetable fries are about to steal the show!

 - Line a large baking sheet with parchment paper and set aside.

 - Wash, peel and dry your vegetables of choice.
-Using a large knife, carefully cut each vegetable into uniform sized pieces (about ¼-inch thick).
+Using a large knife, carefully cut each vegetable into similar sized pieces (about ¼-inch thick).

-- Sprinkle garlic over vegetables and arrange them in a single layer.
-Do NOT salt them yet.
+- Sprinkle garlic over vegetables and arrange them in a single layer and sprinkle with salt.

-- Sprinkle with sea salt and black pepper to taste before serving.
+- Sprinkle with additional salt and black pepper to taste before serving.

 - Serving Size: 1/4 recipe